ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/NodeHelpers.md

 }
 ```

 You can also get a concept name given a parameter name using `getName(paramName)` method.
-It can be useful if you semantic action takes polymorphic input parameters and you need to know the exact concept name at the execution time.
+It can be useful if your semantic action takes polymorphic input parameters and you need to know the exact concept name at the execution time.

 ### Output